openenergymonitor/learn/view/electricity-monitoring/temperature/DS18B20-temperature-sensing.md

 Once the libraries have been extracted to the Arduino libraries folder, and the Arduino IDE restarted, I recommend checking out the ‘simple’ and ‘multiple’ examples which are part of the Dallas Temperature Control Library.
 These two examples demonstrate two methods to identify and communicate with each sensor.

-**Addressing the sensors.**
+##### Addressing the Sensors

 Each sensor has a unique serial number assigned by the manufacturer, and your sketch (unless it is the "low-power" sketch that expects a single sensor) must be programmed with these serial numbers so it can identify and interrogate each sensor.
 Download the examples from [GitHub emonTx V2 temperature example](https://github.com/openenergymonitor/emontx2/tree/master/firmware/emonTx_temperature_examples).
 There you will find the [temperature search test sketch](https://github.com/openenergymonitor/emontx2/tree/master/firmware/emonTx_temperature_examples/temperature_search).
 You need run the sketch only once to extract and list the serial number from each DS18B20\.
 Then you manually copy the serial numbers into your monitoring sketch.
+Alternatively, emonLibCM can report and optionally store the sensor addresses, so that each sensor always maintains its place in the list of sensors.

 See [Part 2](DS18B20-temperature-sensing-2) for a description of how the order in which the sensors are discovered is decided.

-**Error values.**
+##### Error Values

 The sensor works by reading and converting the temperature and storing this value in scratchpad memory.
 The scratchpad memory is then read via the One-wire bus by the Dallas library.